AMWA-TV/bcp-008-02/docs/Overview.md

 The sender monitoring model provides means of gathering metrics around transmission errors.
 These are not statuses but instead enable further analysis when [link status](#link-status) or [transmission status](#transmission-status) indicate problems (are PartiallyHealthy or Unhealthy).

-Devices with capabilities to detect transmission errors MUST implement the following methods:

-* GetTransmissionErrorCounters - returns a non empty collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report different categories of errors or errors across different interfaces).
+Devices with capabilities to detect transmission errors MUST implement the GetTransmissionErrorCounters method.
+This method returns a non empty collection of counters which hold the name, description and numeric value of the counter (this allows more capable devices to report different categories of errors or errors across different interfaces).
-* ResetErrorCounters - resets all error counters to 0.

-The `autoResetErrorCounters` property allows clients to configure if the error counters automatically reset with each Sender activation (by default devices MUST have this enabled).
-If this is enabled, senders MUST reset all error counters to 0 after each activation.
-Devices MUST allow setting the `autoResetErrorCounters` property to a value of `true` and MAY allow setting the property to `false`.
-This supports use cases where users do not want to clear counters when re-activating the Sender.

-Devices that do not have the capability to detect transmission errors MUST:
+Devices with capabilities to detect transmission errors MUST be able to reset ALL transmission error counters in the following two ways:

+* When a sender activation occurs if `autoResetCounters` is set to `true`
+* When a client invokes the `ResetCounters` method

-* Implement the GetTransmissionErrorCounters method but return an empty collection
+Devices that do not have the capability to detect transmission errors MUST implement the GetTransmissionErrorCounters method but return an empty collection.
-* Implement the ResetErrorCounters method and allow it to be invoked successfully even though it will not have an affect on any error counters
-* Implement the autoResetErrorCounters property and allow it to be changed even though it will not have an affect on the behavior of the device since no error counters are ever reported

 ### Sender synchronization